Agave nectar vs Honey - Health impact and Nutrition Comparison

 Glycemic Index

 Based on specific types of honey, the glycemic index can range from 35 to 87.
-The mean glycemic index of honey, based on seventeen different types, has been found to be 61±3 (1).
+The mean glycemic index of honey, based on seventeen different types, is 61±3 (1).

-The glycemic index of agave nectar is much lower and depending on the type, can fall in the range of 10 to 20.
-The average GI of agave nectar based on three studies has been calculated to be 13 (1).
+The glycemic index of agave nectar is much lower and, depending on the type can fall in the range of 10 to 20.
+Based on three studies, the average GI of agave nectar has been calculated to be 13 (1).
 Such a low GI is explained by the percentage of fructose contained in agave nectar.

 This means that honey has a moderate glycemic index, while the glycemic index of agave nectar is low.